Things To Do In Las Vegas with Kids – Family Travel Guide

 Las Vegas Attractions for Kids

 This is the largest indoor theme park, and a fun stop for families (especially if you are visiting in July or August heats).
 We spent one day here, and the kids had fun.
-It is an indoor amusement park, so is perfect year round, and has everything from kiddie rides to roller coasters.
+It is an indoor amusement park, so is perfect for year round fun, and has everything from kiddie rides to roller coasters.
 You can buy a bracelet so they can ride unlimited rides here.

 More Kids Activities Las Vegas –